Get your PhD in Social Work

-Students are required to earn 78 s.h. to earn the degree.
-Those who enter the program with a MSW are granted 30 s.h. credit; they must complete an additional 48 s.h. for the degree.
-Individuals with master's degrees in related disciplines (for example, psychology or sociology) may choose to earn a PhD in social work without first earning the MSW.
+Students are required to earn 78 semester hours to earn the degree.
+Those who enter the program with a MSW are granted 30 semester hours credit; they must complete an additional 48 semester hours for the degree.
+Individuals with master's degrees in related disciplines (for example, psychology or sociology) may choose to earn a PhD in Social Work without first earning the MSW.
 Credit from a related master's degree may be applied to the PhD degree program, as determined by the School of Social Work.

 Students complete required coursework, research, and teaching practicums; pass a comprehensive exam; write a dissertation; and defend the dissertation in an oral exam.
 Their work includes courses in one of four outside disciplines—sociology, psychology, public health, or education—to assist them in preparation for the comprehensive examination and dissertation.